-Here you’ll find information about me, the Asperger’s Mystery series from Midnight Ink and the Haunted Guesthouse Mystery series from Berkley Prime Crime!
+Here you’ll find information about me, the Fran and Ken Stein series, the Jersey Girl legal mysteries, the Asperger’s Mystery series, the Haunted Guesthouse series, the Mysterious Detective series, and the Agent to the Paws series!
 You can follow me on Twitter here, or be my friend on Facebook.
-And if you’re interested in ghosts, the Jersey Shore, and just enjoying a funny, spooky, exciting mystery novel, you’re in the right place!
+And if you’re interested a funny, twisty, exciting mystery novel, you’re in the right place!
 Look around; spend some time.

 Get in touch with me at ejcopperman (at) gmail (dot) com and ask questions or say hello.
 And please follow my blog, Sliced Bread.
 Thanks for visiting!

 Ukulele of Death is the first mystery featuring Fran and Ken Stein (we’ll give you a second on that one), a sister-and-brother team who specialize in finding the birth parents of adopted people.
 But they have a secret, and it’s one that might place them in a great deal of danger.
 This one’s weirder than usual and not quite as “cozy,” but fans of the Haunted Guesthouse might really enjoy it!
 (And so should everyone else!)